pbinkley/microcopying_1940/index.markdown

 laboratory.
-Now Bibliofilm Service can cooperate in furnishing literature to those people which would have to be purchased and libraries started in each special case, so there will arise a greater and greater actual application or use of Bibliofilm <span style="page" id="page253">[p.253]</span> Service in the government service itself.
+Now Bibliofilm Service can cooperate in furnishing literature to those people which would have to be purchased and libraries started in each special case, so there will arise a greater and greater actual application or use of Bibliofilm <span class="page" id="page253">[p.253]</span> Service in the government service itself.
 I like to look upon this microfilm copying as simply a perfection of library service which should be rendered in exactly the same way that all other library service is rendered.
 For instance, public